Why you need to evolve your corporate wellness program

 Alignment with employee health goals

-According to the 2019/2020 Willis Towers Watson Global Benefits Attitudes Survey, employers are more likely to have success if they align their wellness incentives with specific employee health goals.
+According to Willis Towers Watson, employers are more likely to have success if they align their wellness incentives with specific employee health goals.
 With rising healthcare costs and the need for improved benefits to stay competitive, employee wellness programs can play a critical role in reducing cost and improving productivity.

 If employers want to create long-term behavior changes, they need to rethink how their programs are designed and incented.
 This is because employees respond better when supported and empowered to make the choice.
 Further, when offering a financial incentive, there is a higher likelihood of program adoption.